ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There are many other kinds of injection attacks beyond SQL injection and operating system command injection.
 There may be a risk of an injection attack any time you are sending data partly controlled by an untrusted user in a format that has metacharacters, is defined as a language, and/or is processed by an interpreter.

 Examples where there may be a risk of an injection vulnerability include generating and sending JSON, yaml, XML, Lightweight Directory Access Protocol (LDAP) commands, and many other formats to libraries, frameworks, and other components that you depend on, as well as outputting them to eventual users.
-In all cases, one solution is to use an API that automatically escapes the text as necessary, just like using prepared statements when generating SQL.
+In all cases, one solution is to use an API that automatically escapes the text as necessary, just like using parameterized statements when generating SQL.

 One interesting variation of an injection attack occurs when some expression is unintentionally executed twice.
 This can occur, for example, in some uses of the expression language in the widely-used Spring Java framework, where the attack is called expression language injection.
 This vulnerability is remarkably common, so we’ll explain it further here.